dojo/docs/developer/design/loader.rst

 Let's answer the second question first.

-In the browser environment, JavaScript resources are usually loaded by attaching a script element to the head element with its src attribute pointing to the resource.
-I say "usually" because the dojo loader allows JavaScript resources to be precached with the Dojo Builder; also, the dojo loader can operate in nonbrowser environments.
+In the browser environment, JavaScript resources are usually loaded by attaching a script element to the document with its src attribute pointing to the resource.
+I say "usually" because the dojo loader allows JavaScript resources to be precached (typically arranged by the dojo build system); also, the dojo loader can operate in nonbrowser environments.

 In general, the loader has no control about what a script actually does; in some environments, the loader doesn't even have control over the order of execution of demanded scripts.
 Further, notice that since a script may be loaded by attaching a script element to the document, the loader has no way of collecting a result from the script.
-Instead, the script must explicitly publish a result to the loader.
+Instead, the script must explicitly inform the loader how to create a module value.
 This is the purpose of the second core function, define.

-The global function define publishes the value of a module to the loader; it has the following signature:
+The global function define informs the loader how to create a module value; it has the following signature:

 .. code-block :: javascript